JustCity Leadership Institute

 What kind of Jewish programming do you offer?

 JustCity Leadership Institute is an inspiring Jewish summer experience for young people.
 In addition to Jewish learning and action, we offer you a unique opportunity to deepen your Jewish identity in community with your peers.
 All programming (classroom study, community service, and field trips) is filtered through a Jewish lens, and we offer transformative Shabbat experiences as well.
-Formal morning prayers/reflections are convened daily and on Shabbat, and students can organize additional opportunities as well.

 What does Shabbat at JustCity Leadership Institute look like?

 After a busy week of learning, Shabbat offers participants a special opportunity for renewal and community.
 Through festive shared meals, prayer or reflection, and ritual, Shabbat synthesizes JustCity Leadership Institute's unique approach to Jewish living and provides a gateway to deeper meaning.
 Shabbat will begin and conclude with group services, and we will host scholars-in-residence (social justice leaders in the field and esteemed JTS faculty) who will join us for meals and share their wisdom.
 Shabbat also provides an opportunity for informal discussion groups: on Saturday, students can opt into different cohorts based on area of interest (Israel, arts and culture, gender, sustainability, hesed [loving-kindness], etc.) for peer learning, or take advantage of the vibrant Jewish resources on the Upper West Side.
 All Shabbat programming will help cultivate connections among Jewish values, activism, and identity in a way that is personally resonant for each student.

 I'm not religiously observant—do I have to participate in the Jewish programming?